Run (2002 film): Box office

 Run went on to become amongst the highest-grossing Tamil films of the year in 2002 and became Madhavan's most profitable film at the time of release.
 Vivek also won the Best Comedian Award at the Filmfare Awards 2002.

 Legacy

 The film was later remade the film in Hindi by Jeeva with Abhishek Bachchan, Bhumika Chawla and Vijay Raaz and into Bengali Bangladesh in 2004 as Rukhe Darao with Shakib Khan and Sahara.

-A film titled Kadhal Pisase, named after the song from the film, was released in 2012.
-A popular scene involving Madhavan closing a subway shutter was later parodied in the spoof film Tamizh Padam (2010), while it was also referred to in Vettai (2012), in which the actor and director had collaborated again.
+A scene involving Madhavan closing a subway shutter was later parodied in the spoof film Tamizh Padam (2010), while it was also referred to in Vettai (2012), in which the actor and director had collaborated again.